ibexa/documentation-developer/docs/cookbook/retrieving_root_location.md

-# Retrieving root location
+# Retrieving root Location

-Sometime you need to know what the root location is, because it can be a starting point for API queries, or even links to home page.
+The root Location can be a starting point for API queries, or even links to home page.

-By default, the root location ID is `2`, but **the best practice is to retrieve it dynamically**.
-This is because eZ Platform can be used [for multisite development](../guide/multisite.md), and the **root location can vary**.
-The location can also be easily be changed by configuration.
+By default, the root Location ID is `2`, but the best practice is to retrieve it dynamically.
+This is because eZ Platform can be used for [multisite development](../guide/multisite.md), and the root Location can vary.
+The Location can also be changed by configuration.

-### Retrieving root location ID
+### Retrieving root Location ID

-Root location ID can be retrieved easily from [ConfigResolver](../guide/siteaccess.md#configuration).
+Root location ID can be retrieved from [ConfigResolver](../guide/siteaccess.md#configuration).
 The parameter name is `content.tree_root.location_id`.

 ``` php
 namespace Acme\TestBundle\Controller;